Shard of the Week: 10 Reasons to Play Keyforge

 She who Emulates Flotsam and Jetsam

 Is it strategy to bring a funny name to a tournament?
-Not really.
-But it makes for a memorable game night.
-That’s what matters most.
+Not really, but it makes for a memorable game night and that’s what matters most.

 6 – The Cost